We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 So how do you get in shape for winter sports?
-You need to work on three key areas:
+You need to work on four key areas:

 Endurance work is often ignored by people preparing for winter sports - after all gravity does all the work, right?
 But the truth is you will be on your feet for hours every day, working hard at high altitude - endurance is a must.

-Exercises where you are on your feet are best - running, stepping, cross trainers, and cycling will also help to build up the all-important muscles around your knees.
+Exercises where you are on your feet are best - running, stepping and cross training.
+Cycling will also help to build up the all important muscles around your knees.

 Aim to include one longer cardiovascular session per week to supplement your regular shorter ones.
 Simply add five minutes per week to one of your 20 minute workouts, and within eight weeks you’ll be doing an hour’s workout.

 Increasing flexibility can also reduce the chances of injury - you should include stretching as a regular part of your cool down.
 Consider including an activity such as yoga or Pilates to your fitness programme.
 Injuries can damage your proprioception (the sense by which you instinctively judge where your limbs are in space) and balance work will help you regain that awareness.